007aneesh/shop-box/README.md

 # Shop-Box

-A react js shopping website which fetches the prodeuct data from the Fake Store API.
+A react js shopping website which fetches the product data from the Fake Store API.

 ---